h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-07-28-SLAE_Assignment4.md

 The Assembly code will consist of the the following components:

 * Encoded shellcode
-* Decoder stub (Loop through the sequence of bytes 15 times - as the encoded shellcode is 30 bytes in length)
+* Decoder (Loop through the sequence of bytes 15 times - as the encoded shellcode is 30 bytes in length)
 * Decoded shellcode
 * Execution of decoded shellcode